swiftlang/swift/docs/HowToGuides/GettingStarted.md

 ### Debugging using LLDB

-When the compiler crashes, the commandline arguments passed to it will be printed to stderr.
+When the compiler crashes, the command line arguments passed to it will be printed to stderr.
 It will likely look something like:

 ```
 /path/to/swift-frontend <args>
 ```

-- Using LLDB on the commandline: Copy the entire invocation and pass it to LLDB.
+- Using LLDB on the command line: Copy the entire invocation and pass it to LLDB.
   ```sh
   lldb -- /path/to/swift-frontend <args>
   ```